 Meaning of Numbers in Other Cultures

-It’s fascinating to learn how other cultures attach specific meaning of numbers.
+It’s fascinating to learn how other cultures attach the specific meanings of numbers.
 There are numbers they need to avoid and numbers that are auspicious to them.
 Let’s see what they are.

-The number 4
+The Number 4

 Therefore, buildings in China do not have a fourth floor, well, not physically, but in the buildings’ elevators, number 4 is not included.
 Instead, they use the letter F. The same belief is true in Japan and South Korea, and other Asian countries where Chinese is spoken.

-But the belief is not applicable to Germany where the number is considered lucky, because it is associated with the ''four-leaf clover'' which is a symbol for luck.
+But the belief is not applicable to Germany where the number is considered lucky, because it is associated with the ”four-leaf clover” which is a symbol for luck.

-The number 9
+The Number 9

-The sound of the number 9 in Japan is very similar to the Japanese term for ''torture.''
+The sound of the number 9 in Japan is very similar to the Japanese term for ”torture.”
 It’s avoided because it is considered an unlucky number.
 Airlines and hospitals in Japan avoid the number for this reason.

-The number 13
+The Number 13

 Skeptical Inquirer magazine paranormal investigator and senior research fellow Joe Nickell said that the number 13 is odd (queer or peculiar).
 Many believe that number 12 is a complete number, relating it to the zodiac signs and the apostles.
 Number association might be the reason why many cultures try to avoid number 13.